-- tax efficient disposition of assets at death
+- tax-efficient disposition of assets at death

 - capital guarantees on maturity or death.

-- Contact your advisor.
+- contact your advisor

-- Decide how much you want to invest.
+- decide how much you want to invest

-- Name your beneficiaries and consider testamentary trusts.
+- name your beneficiaries and consider testamentary trusts

-Investment options with Manulife
+Investment options with Manulife Investment Management

-Manulife Investment Management provides a range of investments and services:
+Manulife Investment Management provides a range of investments and services.

 - Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor protection features; and estate planning benefits—all from a single product or insurance contract.
+Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor protection features; and estate-planning benefits—all from a single product or insurance contract.

-1 In provinces other than Quebec, a family class beneficiary is any spouse, child, grandchild, or parent of the annuitant.
+6 In provinces other than Quebec, a family class beneficiary is any spouse, child, grandchild, or parent of the annuitant.
 In Quebec, a family class beneficiary is any married or civilly unified spouse, descendants, or ascendants of the owner.